D-L13W/Pyllama-RAG/README.md

 pip install -r requirements.txt
 ```

-4. Further query customisation may be performed under `query_data.py`.
+4. Further query customisation may be performed under `settings.py`.
 For example, the default prompt template and number of sources for query may be customised there.
+Conditionals are used so that different splitting methods, model providers and models may be specified using the CLI.